Virginia State Subsidy Profile

 - Hereditary congenital problem or birth injury that could lead to substantial risk of future disability

-- Six years old or older
+- Six years old or older and has been in foster care for eighteen (18) months or longer

 2. Does the state-only funded adoption assistance program differ in any way from the Title IV-E program?